Skip to main content

 However, she also emphasizes the importance of being in tune with oneself.

 “A lot of that ground work can be done on your own,” she said.
-“Anyone at any time can learn those skills.”
+“Anyone at any time can learn foundational skills to support their mental health.”

-“You really just sit there in awe of human connection and how willing people are to get a message across to their partner.”
+“You really just sit there in awe of human connection and how willing people are to communicate in deeply vulnerable ways with the most important people in their lives. ”